techWithRenZ/techWithRenZ/README.md

 **`Data Analyst (Aspiring Machine Learning Engineer/Content Creator/Electrical Engineer)`**

-I'm an electrical engineer working with renewable energy datasets.
-I'm expanding my tech skillset, focusing on data analytics, machine learning, and web development.
-I also run the YouTube channel "[Tech with Ren-Z](https://www.youtube.com/channel/UCsDobvS6DS9Yk1KJHd8K22A)", currently with 76 subscribers, where I post content about tech.
+I'm an engineer working with renewable energy datasets.
+Currently, I'm on an exciting journey to expand my expertise in data analytics and machine learning, aiming to unlock new insights and drive innovation in businesses.
+I also share my knowledge and passion through my YouTube channel "[Tech with Ren-Z](https://www.youtube.com/channel/UCsDobvS6DS9Yk1KJHd8K22A)", currently with 85 subscribers, where I post contents about the lastest in technology.

+If you want to check out my data analysis projects, please click on the pinned projects below.
+Thanks for your time!

    <p align="left">
       <a href="https://www.youtube.com/TechwithRen-Z?sub_confirmation=1">